 B/ Water Exploration

-Focuses on exploring body positions, blowing bubbles, and fundamental safety and aquatic skills.
+In stage B, parents work with their children to explore body positions, floating, blowing bubbles, and fundamental safety and aquatic skills.

 Students learn personal water safety and achieve basic swimming competency by learning two benchmark skills: